dpsenner/mqtt-presentation/src/PRESENTATION.md

 * It is critical for the application that messages arrive exactly once
 * The four-part handshake overhead is not an issue

+## MQTT persistent session

+A persistent session includes all information that the broker knows about a client:

+* Existence of a client session
+* Subscriptions of the client
+* All messages with QoS > 0 that the client did not ack yet
+* All new messages with QoS > 0 that the client would miss
+* All QoS 2 messages from the client that are not yet ack'ed completely

+## MQTT persistent session: mosquitto

+* Persistent session data is stored in memory for performance reasons
+* Persistent session data is flushed to disk:
+    * At configurable periodic intervals
+    * When mosquitto terminates gracefully
+* Data is restored from disk on restart or signal
+* Persistent client expiration: disabled by default

+## MQTT persistent session: when to use?

+* A client must get all messages, even if it is offline
+* A client has very limited resources, like android app where the operating system restricts cpu usage to save battery

 ## MQTT retained messages

 * Broker stores a retained message when it is published